Newborn jaundice is common and causes yellowed skin and eyes. We discuss the symptoms, treatment and signs there might be cause for concern.

-- phototherapy, which is where your baby is put under a special type of light that can to change the bilirubin slightly into a form that’s easier for their liver to break down
+- phototherapy, which is where your baby is put under a special type of light that can change the bilirubin into a form that’s easier for their liver to break down

 - an exchange transfusion – a type of blood transfusion where small amounts of your baby's blood are removed and replaced with matching donor blood.